susenecka44/FotorealistickaGrafika/README.md

 * If anything doesn't work well in your **Linux/macOS environment**, you should write me (<pepca@cgg.mff.cuni.cz>) as soon as possible.
   Of course you could report positive experience in Linux/macOS as well.
+* It seems like the `System.Numerics` library doesn't support `double` types yet, so I'm going to use the lightweighted **`OpenTK.Mathematics`** library instead, distributed in [NuGet form](https://www.nuget.org/packages/OpenTK.Mathematics/5.0.0-pre.8)
 * You can work in your repositories without major restrictions.
   The recommended location for your solutions is the [solution](solution) directory.
-* You can tag your GIT history (e.g. `Chk 1` etc.) for archiving your progress at the checkpoints.
+* You can tag your **GIT history** (e.g. `Chk 1` etc.) for archiving your progress at the checkpoints.
 It is always a good idea to write me an email!
-* It seems like the `System.Numerics` library doesn't support `double` types yet, so I'm going to use the lightweighted **`OpenTK.Mathematics`** library instead, distributed in [NuGet form](https://www.nuget.org/packages/OpenTK.Mathematics/5.0.0-pre.8)
+* With one exception ([s03-ch1-HDRimage](s03-ch1-HDRimage/README.md) there is no need to use **branches to communicate with me**.
+Please keep your best working version in the **`main`** branch (of course, you can use branches for your temporary work states)
+* I need to be able to **compile your projects** easily.
+Please keep your solution (`.sln`) and project files (`.csproj`) working all the time
-* Use `$(ProjectDir)` as the starting directory for your project - it is more convenient to reference input/config files in this case
+* Use `$(ProjectDir)` as the start directory for your project - it is easier to reference input/config files in this case
-* Put all your **input config (scene description) files** under GIT control, it helps other people (me) to test your project
+* Put all your **input config (scene description) files** under GIT control, it helps other people (me) to test your project.
+Fill the text box `Debug/rt004 Debug Properties/Command line arguments` with reasonable values, as this item is also versioned
 * Update your `README.md` file[s] frequently, preferably after each checkpoint, I'd like to see your progress
 * **Visual Studio 2022** supports direct **MarkDown editing** (with live